directory is the full path to a valid directory. The maximum length for Path is 1024 characters. By default, no directories are listed.

 Changing This Parameter

 On the Advanced Memory page of the Management Portal (System Administration > Configuration > Additional Settings > Advanced Memory), in the Path row, select Edit.
-Enter a directory name.
+Enter one or more directories, separated by colons.

 Instead of using the Management Portal, you can change Path in the Config.configOpens in a new window class (as described in the class reference) or by editing the CPF in a text editor (as described in the Editing the Active CPF section of the “Introduction to the Configuration Parameter File” chapter in this book).